chia-lun/Hotel-Message-Project/README.md

 # Hotel Message Application

-This project is a web application that can automatically populating customizable message templates with information about a guest.
+This project is a web application that can automatically populate customizable message templates with information about a guest.

 ## Run the project